Fred-18-hub/computer-vision/G4 Warehouse/README.md

-<h4>DESCRIPTION</h4>
+<h4>HOW TO USE</h4>
-1. Bus Book App - A UI of an app for booking bus tickets. <br />
+1. Set up a local server like ampps or xampps on your PC. <br />
-2. StuChat - A chatbot for University students to lodge complaints and discuss school issues with authorities. <br />
+2. Download and add G4 Warehouse to localhost directory.
+Eg. for ampps server, place G4 Warehouse in the www folder. <br />
-3. DocApp - Has the UI of an app made for doctors to get in touch with their patients and mange their profiles.
-App runs on both smartwatch and tablet.
+3. Now access localhost from your browser and launch G4 Warehouse.